-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - Average Atomic Mass

-5 True/False Questions
+5 True/False questions

 Law of Multiple Proportions → if two or more different compounds are composed of the same two elements, then the ratio of the masses of the second element combined with a certain mass of the first element is always a ratio of small whole numbers

 Proton → a subatomic particle that has a positive charge and that is found in the nucleus of an atom